 Admission determinations are based on the grade point average, undergraduate coursework, fluency in Spanish, the personal statement, and the letter(s) of recommendation.

-To enroll in the graduate program at UTSA, visit the Graduate School in room 2.210 of the North Paseo Building or at http://graduateschool.utsa.edu/
+To enroll in the graduate program at UTSA, visit the Graduate School at the Multidisciplinary Studies Building 4.01.52 or online here.

 In addition to the regular University application for admission, all applicants must submit to the Spanish Graduate Committee, for evaluation, a one- to two-page statement written in Spanish describing the objectives of proposed graduate study and at least one letter of recommendation from a prior teacher or professional colleague.